thomasyoung-audet/Warehouser/README.md

 # Warehouser
-Project consists of creating warehouse tracking software that deals with the ordering, tracking, picking, and shipping car fascia for a car factory.
+Project consists of designing and implementing warehouse tracking software that handles the selection and loading of fascia for bumpers on minivans.
 ----------------------------------------------

-Summary: Design and implement a system for handling the selection and loading of fascia for bumpers on minivans.
-(This is based on a real-world project.)
+Summary: Design and implement a system for h

-Learning objectives

  - read and understood the requirements for a project
  - used design concepts taught in class